rrameshbtech/rrameshbtech.github.io/_posts/2025-11-13-aerospike-aha-moments-4.md

 #### Where is my key?

-One of shock in initial days was, when you are querying/batch fetch records from Aerospike, you will get your record user key in your response.
+One of the shock in initial days was, when you are querying/batch fetch records from Aerospike, you will not get your record user key in your response.
 Yes, it is Aerospike's default behavior that it does not store record user key along with the record.
 As we have seen above, it creates the digest which used to create your primary index.
-So you won't get it back it was not stored at all.
+So you won't get the user key back as it was not stored at all.

 When you are fetching the record by your record user key (primary key), you do not need it as you already have it in your hand.
-But some other times you may prefer to get record user key along with your record.
-If yes, then you can update your client policy to ask Aerospike to store & retrieve the key.
-Remember that you have to send this flag for both write as well as read policy.
+But in some other times you may prefer to get record user key along with your record.
+If yes, then you can update your client policy and ask Aerospike to store & retrieve the key.
+Remember that you have to send this flag for both write as well as read policies.

 ```java
 policy.sendKey = true;
 ```

-In some cases, we experienced inconsistency is storing & fetching keys.
-Though we are unable to find the exact cause.
-Below are the workarounds we tried.
+In some cases, we experienced inconsistency in storing & fetching the keys.
+We were unable to find the exact reason as there were one specific cause.
+But I would recommended to start with below one.

 - Set `sendKey=true` in your default policies of the client.
-Ensure that in every place you are using default policy or extending from default policy.
-Sometimes, developers replace the default policy by unknowingly overriding it by code like below.
-Anyway sendKey is used as guard against the rare collision in RIPE-MD160 hash.
+Ensure that in every place you are using default policy or extending from the default policy.
+Sometimes, developers replace the default policy unintentionally by overriding it with the code like below. "sendKey" is also used as guard against the rare collision in RIPE-MD160 hash.

 ```java
 client.operate(new WritePolicy(), operations);